Social predictors of depression: Heritability of protective factors for depression

 Like risk factors for depression, protective factors have also been shown to be heritable.
-This is seen in both satisfaction with social relationships and the size of supportive networks, with heritability estimates from 17-31% depending on the measure and the population.
+This is seen in both satisfaction with social relationships and the size of supportive networks, with heritability estimates from 17 to 31% depending on the measure and the population.
 For example, both family and school connectedness are heritable and unable to be fully accounted for by differences in experience alone.
 They are also linked to depression, which is negatively correlated with support levels in a longitudinal U.S. sample.
 This link between depression and a lack of social support and the heritability of aspects of social networks has led to the suggestion that part of depression's heritability likely stems from heritable differences in one's ability to form supportive social networks.

 As with predictors of depression, differences in the protective factors associated with social network size and satisfaction may be tied to differences in personality.
 In particular, differences in one's degree of extraversion are often highlighted as one potential mediator, as extraverts are likely to have larger social networks.
 In line with this reasoning, extraverts are more likely to experience positive life events, especially those that are dependent on one's behavior.
 However, it is unclear whether positive life events are protective against depression.